fluxcd/website/content/en/flux/faq.md

 - [How to manage multi-tenant clusters with Flux v2](https://github.com/fluxcd/flux2-multi-tenancy)
 - [Migrate from Helm Operator to Flux v2](/flux/migration/helm-operator-migration/)
 - [How to structure your HelmReleases](https://github.com/fluxcd/flux2-kustomize-helm-example)

-## Release questions

-### Where can I find information on how long versions are supported and how often to expect releases?

-Releases are as needed for now and a release page with the schedule will be created when Flux reaches general availability status ([Flux roadmap can be found here](/roadmap/)).
-We understand the importance of having a release schedule and are aware that such a schedule will support the users' ability to plan for an upgrade in advance.
-For now you can expect the current release cadence of at least once per month to continue.